DDTBOX/tutorials/DDTBox Tutorial.md

 ###Corrections for multiple comparisons

-This section outlines the multiple comparisons problem, and the options available for correcting for this.

-When performing multiple tests one must control the family-wise error rate (FWER) or false discovery rate (FDR) to maintain the probability of Type 1 errors (false rejections of the null hypothesis) at the nominal level (usually 0.05).
+When performing multiple tests it is usually important to control the family-wise error rate (FWER) or false discovery rate (FDR) to maintain the probability of Type 1 errors (i.e. false rejections of the null hypothesis) at the nominal level (usually 0.05).
+DDTBox provides several options for multiple comparisons correction procedures.
+Many of these have been adopted from techniques used in mass univariate analysis of ERPs, which take advantage of the correlation seen across time points in EEG data.
-DDTBox provides several options for multiple comparisons correction procedures, which differ in their conservativeness but also in the inferences that can be made from each corrected family of tests.
+These methods differ with regard to their ability to detect real effects but also in the inferences that can be made from each corrected family of tests.
-For more information on each method and a useful tutorial on multiple comparisons corrections see [Groppe, Urbach and Kutas (2011)](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8986.2011.01273.x/full).
+For more information on these methods and a useful tutorial on multiple comparisons corrections see [Groppe, Urbach and Kutas (2011)](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8986.2011.01273.x/full).

-The currently-available options are:
+The options available in DDTBox are:

 1. No correction for multiple comparisons
 2. Bonferroni correction